Why This Recipe Works

 For the Paella: Make sure your grill is on a level surface.
 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and spread the coals evenly over the coal grate.
 Set cooking grate in place and set a 17-inch paella pan on top of that.

 Add oil to paella pan, pushing it around with a long metal spatula (a stainless-steel wok spatula can work well here) to coat the entire surface, and heat until oil is lightly smoking.

-Season chicken and pork all over with salt, then add to pan and cook, turning, until deeply browned on both sides, about 8 minutes.
+Season chicken and pork all over with salt, then add to pan and cook, turning, until deeply browned on both sides, about 8 minutes (see note).
 Transfer pork to a platter and leave chicken in the pan, pushing the chicken pieces to the outer edge.

 Add chorizo to the pan and cook, stirring, just until fat starts to render.
 Add tomato purée, sofrito, paprika, and saffron, and cook, stirring and scraping until tomato sauce is moderately browned, about 2 minutes.

 Add stock (or water) and bring to a rolling boil.
 Season lightly with salt.
 Sprinkle in rice all over, making sure all grains are submerged and none are stuck on top of the pieces of chicken.
 Using your spatula, gently swirl the liquid around to distribute the rice evenly.
 Return to a boil.

 Nestle clams and mussels in the liquid and cook, without stirring, for 8 minutes.
 Add shrimp to the paella pan and return the pork to it as well, nestling the pieces down into the cooking rice.